abhinavdayal/EIP4_Session2/README.md

 The topic of overfitting is tricky as usually we call it to overfit when model is doing really well on training data but not so well on validation.

 I did not experiment removing normalization and dropouts.
 It was encouraging that with so little parameters we did achieve good learning accuracy.
 I even tried with less than 7000 parameters and in 20 epocs got arounf 99.93+ which is encouraging as well.
 It finally depends upon the computation power we have.
 For simple mnist, we do not need so many parameters as I used in Assignment 1.

+It will be nice if we get some insights on what is loss and accuracy (bith training and validation) and how it is measured?
+I hope we will go through in depth of back propagation.